Fairhope AL Dentist Wisdom Tooth Extraction

 A wisdom tooth can be extracted (removed) by an oral surgeon or your Fairhope Al Dentist.
 This can be done at the dental professional’s facility and the surgery itself is usually done in a single visit, with aftercare being minimal.
 If you are having all your wisdom teeth extracted or if you are at a high risk for complications (your Fairhope Al Dentist will determine that) then you may have your surgery performed at a hospital.
 If you do have prior infections, surgery will probably be delayed until the infection itself is cleared up.
 If this is the case, your doctor will have you take antibiotics to heal these complicating factors.

-Your Fairhope Al Dentist will administer local anesthetic before removing a wisdom tooth.
-If several or all of your wisdom teeth will be removed at the same time, a general anesthetic will be used to prevent pain in the entire body.
+Your Fairhope Al Dentist will administer a local anesthetic before removing a wisdom tooth.
+If several or all of your wisdom teeth are removed at the same time, a general anesthetic will be used to prevent pain in the entire body.
 This will cause you to sleep throughout the procedure.
-It is generally recommended that you do not eat or drink after midnight on the night before surgery, so that the anesthetic can be administered properly.
+It is generally recommended that you do not eat or drink after midnight on the night before surgery so that the anesthetic can be administered properly.

 During the procedure, your dentist will open up the gum tissue over the tooth and take out any bone that is covering it, to remove the wisdom tooth.
-You may need stitches, after the tooth is removed.
+You may need stitches after the tooth is removed.
 In most cases, stitches dissolve over time.
 Some stitches do not dissolve; however, and will need to be removed after a few days but this technique is used less often.
-Cotton gauze pad is generally used to stop any bleeding from the surgery.
+A cotton gauze pad is generally used to stop any bleeding from the surgery.